NorthStar/book/machine_translation/README.en.md

 # Machine Translation

-The source codes is located at [book/machine_translation](https://github.com/PaddlePaddle/book/tree/develop/machine_translation).
-Please refer to the PaddlePaddle [installation tutorial](http://www.paddlepaddle.org/doc_cn/build_and_install/index.html) if you are a first time user.
+The source code lives on [book/machine_translation](https://github.com/PaddlePaddle/book/tree/develop/machine_translation).
+For instructions on getting started with PaddlePaddle, see [PaddlePaddle installation guide](http://www.paddlepaddle.org/doc_cn/build_and_install/index.html).

 ## Background

-Machine translation (MT) leverages computers to translate from one language to another.
-The language to be translated is referred to as the source language, while the language to be translated into is referred to as the target language.
-Thus, Machine translation is the process of translating from the source language to the target language.
+**Machine translation (MT)** leverages the computer to translate text or speech from one language to another.
+The language to be translated into another language is referred to as the **source language**, while the language to be translated into is referred to as the **target language**.
+Thus, *Machine Translation* is the process of translating from the source language to the target language.
 It is one of the most important research topics in the field of natural language processing.

-Early machine translation systems are mainly rule-based i.e. they rely on a language expert to specify the translation rules between the two languages.
-It is quite difficult to cover all the rules used in one languge.
-So it is quite a challenge for language experts to specify all possible rules in two or more different languages.
-Hence, a major challenge in conventional machine translation has been the difficulty in obtaining a complete rule set \[[1](#References)\]。
+Early machine translation systems are often *rule-based* i.e. they require linguists to compile all the translation rules between the two languages, so that someone else can then record the rules on a machine.
+Because it is already difficult to cover all the rules used in one languge, it is beyond challenging for linguists to specify all of them in two or more different languages.
+As a result, conventional systems face the impossible challenge of obtaining a complete rule set \[[1](#References)\].

-To address the aforementioned problems, statistical machine translation techniques have been developed.
-These techniques learn the translation rules from a large corpus, instead of being designed by a language expert.
-While these techniques overcome the bottleneck of knowledge acquisition, there are still quite a lot of challenges, for example:
+To address the aforementioned problem, **statistical machine translation (SMT)** techniques are developed.
+SMT techniques learn the translation rules from a large corpus, instead of having them designed by linguists.
+While these techniques overcome the bottleneck of knowledge acquisition, a large number of problems are still present, including

-1. human designed features cannot cover all possible linguistic variations;
+1. human-designed features cannot cover all possible linguistic variations;

 2. it is difficult to use global features;

-3. the techniques heavily rely on pre-processing techniques like word alignment, word segmentation and tokenization, rule-extraction and syntactic parsing etc. The error introduced in any of these steps could accumulate and impact translation quality.
+3. the techniques rely heavily on preprocessing steps, such as word alignment, word segmentation and tokenization, rule-extraction, and syntactic parsing.
+The errors introduced at every step accummulate and impact translation quality.

-The recent development of deep learning provides new solutions to these challenges.
-The two main categories for deep learning based machine translation techniques are:
+The recent development of deep learning provides new approaches to these challenges.
+There are two main categories for machine translation techniques based on deep learning:

-1. techniques based on the statistical machine translation system but with some key components improved with neural networks, e.g., language model, reordering model (please refer to the left part of Figure 1);
+1. techniques based on statistical machine translation systems but with some key components improved with neural networks, e.g., language model, reordering model (see the left portion of Figure 1);

-2. techniques mapping from source language to target language directly using a neural network, or end-to-end neural machine translation (NMT).
+2. techniques mapping from source language to target language directly using a neural network, or **end-to-end neural machine translation (End-to-End NMT)**.

 <p align="center">
 <img src="image/nmt_en.png" width=400><br/>